raiyan24r/messenger-chatbot-tutorial/README.md

 * Line [!] : If the condition is satisfied we create a $response array in the format of Text Message with text as the relevant details of product 1
 * Line [!] to Line [!] : We similarly check for which button payload the **$postback** string matches with and create a __\$response__ variable the same way
 * Line [!] to Line [!] : We create a cURL connection **$ch** and send a request with the value __\$response__ array (parsing into JSON format) created in the conditional statements using the Request URI and __\$accessToken__

+Now that you've successfully set up the chatbot that replies to your messages as intended.We must now submit the App for review before we can make it open to the public.

+## Step 7: Submitting your App for the facebook review

+You have to submit the app for review to get certain permissions.
+1. First of all, collect a 1024x1024 icon of your app and upload it to **Settings > Basic > App Icon** in the app dashboard.
+Also complete all the required fields and scroll down to add a platform.

+2. Make a screen recording of your chatbot which will be used later for permissions.
+3. From the app dashboard select __App Review > Permissions and Features__
+4. Search *pages_messaging* and click on the **request** button.
+5. Now it’s time to Complete App verification by clicking on the option.
+6. Move on  to the Platform Settings section, check the information and in the space provided, write how can the facebook community access your app in order to test it and save
+7. Next, click on Requested Permissions and Feature and fill “Tell us how you're using this permission or feature” by giving how you will be using the  Pages_messaging feature.
+8. Select your page
+9. Give details about step by step function about your app.
+10. Now upload the screen recording of the chatbot in action from earlier and click **Submit**

+In maximum 5 days, you will get your review and then if your app is approved you can open the chatbot for public

+//IMAGES

 ---
 ### Congratulations!
 You’ve set up a fully functional chatbot for your online business which will reply to customer's queries.